• Skip to main content

 And that’s it!
 I love this simple way to route finger groove in a cutting board to create handles.
 This simple little addition helps up the functionality of your board and creates a more custom board!

-While you’re at it, check out this post on all the best tips and tricks for making your own cutting board!
+While you’re at it, check out this post on all the best tips and tricks for making your own cutting board, end grain vs edge grain cutting boards, and the best wood to use for a cutting board!

 Find the web story for how to route a handle in a cutting board here!